Interoperable-data/ERA-Ontology-3.1.0/Modes_of_Operation_[INF-ENE-CCS].md

 - [X] 4.12.3.1 `era:supportedPlatformHeight`
 - [X] 4.14.1 `era:trainDetectionSystemType`

-### Properties dependent on `operating mode`
+### Properties dependent on `configuration`

-For parameters that have different values depending on their operating mode [ENE,INF,CCS], the domain is changed from `era:VehicleType` and becomes:
+For parameters that have different values depending on their configuration [ENE,INF,CCS], the domain is changed from `era:VehicleType` and becomes:

 - [ ] the `era:SubsetWithCommonCharacteristics` if the parameter is pure Rolling Stock / Wagon and has no relation with ENE, CCS, INF:
   - [X] 4.1.2.1 `era:maximumDesignSpeed` (See e.g. [this VehicleType](https://eratv.era.europa.eu/Eratv/Home/View/13-115-0001-9-001))